dcgtc/dgrants/CONTRIBUTING.md

 * Keeps commit history clean and easy to read

-## App Contribution Guidelines
+## Frontend Contribution Guidelines

-This section details the app architecture, conventions, and best practices.
+This section details the frontend architecture, conventions, and best practices.
 Please read this section before making contributions within the `app` directory.

 ### Overview